Exceptions in the EO Act

 An educational authority may select students for an educational program on the basis of an admission scheme that has a minimum qualifying age or imposes quotas in relation to students of different ages or age groups.

-A person may discriminate if the discrimination is necessary to comply with, or is authorised by, a provision of an Act (other than the EO Act), or an enactment (other than an enactment under the EO Act).
+A person may discriminate if the discrimination is necessary to comply with, or is authorised by, a provision of an Act (other than the EO Act), or an enactment (not an enactment under the EO Act).

 Even where an exception may apply to conduct, a dispute can still be brought to the VEOHRC and conciliated, or an application made to VCAT for a hearing.
 It is a matter for the respondent to a complaint to prove that an exception applies.

 Commonwealth legislation and the EO Act may vary in relation to the exceptions that are available or the way in which they are worded.
 It is therefore always advisable to check both before choosing the most appropriate forum to bring a dispute or lodge a complaint.
-To find out about exceptions that apply under Commonwealth legislation, contact the Australian Human Rights Commission (see “Contacts for information and complaints”).
+To find out about exceptions that apply under Commonwealth legislation, contact the Australian Human Rights Commission (see “Contacts”).

 Under the EO Act (s 12), it is not discrimination for a person to take special measures, done in good faith, for the purpose of promoting or realising substantive equality for members of a group with a particular attribute.
 Broadly, a special measure is something designed to alleviate systemic disadvantage suffered by a group of people with a particular attribute.
 Special measures are sometimes referred to colloquially as affirmative action or positive discrimination.